uzh-dqbm-cmi/lab-website/content/authors/matteoberchier/_index.md

 - Research Assistants
 ---

 I am interested in monitoring / preventing diseases through the use of smart sensors and machine learning.
+I am currently working on hypoxia prediction for ICU patients at the University Hospital in Zurich.
 I studied at ETH Zurich and during my master I focused on developing algorithms for risk quantification for complex engineering problems.
 Other interests of mine include triathlon, hiking & climbing and playing piano and drum-set.